openjdk/leyden/README.md

        JavacBenchApp 50
 ```

-Otherwise, the AOT cache may not be useable for the production run, leading to suboptimal performance.
+Otherwise, the AOT cache may not be usable for the production run, leading to suboptimal performance.
 For example, sometimes you may perform the assembly phase run on a large development host, and then use
 a container to run the application in a small production node.
 In the following scenario, as the collector
 is not explicitly specified, the VM will automatically pick G1 for the assembly phase, and SerialGC for the